 Refer to Note 1.
-Summary of Significant Accounting Policies in the Notes to Consolidated Financial Statements, included elsewhere in this prospectus, for a more detailed discussion on recent accounting pronouncements and the related impact on our consolidated financial statements.
+Summary of Significant Accounting Policies in the Notes to Consolidated Financial Statements, included in Item 8.
+Financial Statements and Supplementary Data of this Annual Report, for a more detailed discussion on recent accounting pronouncements and the related impact on our consolidated financial statements.